-I am no expert but I must say it was delicious – earthy and full-bodied – and unfortunately not available in the UK.
-If you’re ever at his disappointingly unnamed bodega, pick up a bottle.
-You can also stop for lunch in the site’s wonderful restaurant, where they serve slow-roasted pork and tapas among other delicious dishes.
+I am no expert, but I must say it was delicious – earthy and full-bodied – and unfortunately not available in the UK.
+If you ever stop at his disappointingly unnamed bodega, pick up a bottle.
+You can also stop for lunch in the site’s wonderful restaurant, where they serve slow-roasted pork and tapas, among other delicious dishes.

 One Giant Garden

 Beyond the reach of this mini desert, Almeria remains one of the more unspoilt areas of Spain.
-The area is still awaiting the arrival of its long-promised high speed train link and driving through the countryside feels very much like driving through the nation’s garden.
+The area is still awaiting the arrival of its long-promised high-speed train link and driving through the countryside feels very much like winding through the nation’s garden.

-Polytunnel greenhouses dominate the verdant valleys, making the most of the area’s rich soil to produce bumper crops of fresh vegetables.
-In a few of the coastal towns there is a real sensation of timewarp, with many shops still displaying faded advertising hoardings from the 1980s.
+Polytunnel greenhouses dominate the verdant valleys, making the most of the region’s rich soil to produce bumper crops of fresh vegetables.
+In a few of the coastal towns, there is a real sensation of timewarp, with many shops still displaying faded advertising hoardings from the 1980s.

-But don’t be put off by a few unkempt shopfronts – the locals are friendly and relaxed in this part of the world.
-Plus, if you eat where they eat, you’re likely to get good, fresh food if you stick to fish and vegetable dishes.
+But do not be put off by a few unkempt shopfronts – the locals are friendly and relaxed in this part of the world.
+Plus, if you eat where they eat, you’re likely to find fresh, tasty offerings amongst the numerous fish and vegetable dishes.

 The Wild West … in Andalucía?